cosmos/sdk-tutorials/academy/3-my-own-chain/migration.md

 1. Call [`keeper.GetAllStoredGame()`](https://github.com/cosmos/b9-checkers-academy-draft/blob/migration/x/checkers/keeper/stored_game.go#L50) to get an array with all the games.
 2. Keep only the games that have a winner.
 3. Then for each game:
-    1. Call `keeper.GetPlayerInfo` or, if that is not found, create a player info, both for the black player and the red player.
+    1. Call `keeper.GetPlayerInfo` or, if that is not found, create player info, both for the black player and the red player.
     2. Do `+1` on `.WonCount` or `.LostCount` according to the `game.Winner` field.
     3. Call `keeper.SetPlayerInfo` for both black and red players.